How Does Student Loan Interest Work?

 It’s important to understand how student loan interest works on your particular loan so you can anticipate how much it costs to pay them off, as well as ways to lower the student loan interest you pay.

-It can be calculated in several different ways, depending on your loan provider and the type of loan you have.
-Here’s how it works:
+Interest can be calculated in several different ways, depending on your loan provider and the type of loan you have.

 Simple interest vs. compound interest